zenml-io/zenml/docs/book/mlops-stacks/annotators/annotators.md

 launch annotation, configure your datasets and get stats on how many labeled tasks you have ready for use.

-Data annotation / labeling is a core part of MLOps that is frequently left out of the conversation.
+Data annotation/labeling is a core part of MLOps that is frequently left out of the conversation.
 ZenML will incrementally start to build in features that support an iterative annotation workflow that sees the people doing labeling (and their workflows/behaviors) as integrated parts of their ML process(es).